Kratom Guides

 Anxiety

 White strains also have a higher chance of triggering anxiety in some people, especially those prone to anxiety or who have a preexisting condition.
 Most people theorize that this is due to white kratom’s intensely stimulating effects at low doses.
-Experienced users suggest taking a red or green strain if you’re susceptible to anxiety.
+Experienced users suggest taking a red or green strain if they’re susceptible to anxiety.

 Brain Fog